-The 90s anime aesthetics refers to the visual style and design elements found in anime productions from the 1990s decade that continues to influence the fashion industry in current times.
+The 90s anime aesthetic refers to the visual style and design elements found in anime productions from the 1990s decade that continues to influence the fashion industry in current times.

 Inspired by Japanese culture, the 90s anime aesthetic showcased bold, bright colors and oversized clothing.